Ever wondered what your family crest looks like, or what each symbol means?

 Plants and Animals

-The most important element of a shield is the common charges.
+The most important element is the common charges.
 These are generally animals or plants.
 These represented the identity of the family.
 At a glance, you could identify a knight on the battlefield.

 - Lion – heraldic beasts symbolizing fierce courage.